jjschweigert/HyperVWorkgroup/README.md

 **(8)** Under **File system** verify **NTFS** is selected

 **(9)** Review the image below to compare with your current settings.
 Once you confirm everything looks good press **Start** to begin formatting the USB drive and creating the Hyper-V server installer.
-Notice that, prior to pressing Start, that the progress bar with the text READY is not filled.
+Notice that, prior to pressing Start, the progress bar with the text READY is not filled.

 ![Rufus Completely Configured](resources/images/.png)